Distributed Differentiable Dynamic Game for Multi-robot Coordination: Introduction

-In dynamic games, a player's objective functions depend on its own action and the actions of other players over time.
-Addressing such sequential decision-making processes often involves treating agents' entire state and action trajectories as variables~\cite{YM-HG:17}, then developing gradient flows that converge asymptotically to the Nash equilibrium \cite{FD-TJ:91, BM-ST:09, FP-KM-BT:11}.
-To satisfy dynamics constraints, \cite{SF-PL:16,ZY-HB-MZ-RW:21} introduced a projection operator that restricts the gradient flow to a feasible set, ensuring compliance with an agent's local constraints.
-Nevertheless, in scenarios with complex robot motions, implementing such projection is challenging, either because the feasible set is non-convex or difficult to compute.
-An alternative approach is to compute Nash equilibrium directly from its holding conditions \cite{BA:10}, which can be done by generalizing the Pontryagin's Maximum Principle condition \cite{LSM:06} to a game theoretical setup.
-However, this optimality condition is characterized by a coupled nonlinear equation set.
-Existing solvers, such as interior-point method \cite{WSJ:97} and saddle point dynamics \cite{CA-GB-CJ:17}, are sensitive to the number of variables and require very good initial values to find optimal solutions.
+Dynamic game generalizes optimal control to a multi-robot setup, where each robot's objective functions depend on its own action and the actions of other robots over time.
+Addressing such sequential decision-making processes often involves treating agents' entire state and action trajectories as variables~\cite{YM-HG:17}.
+The set of robots' planned trajectories, when no one can improve its objective function by changing its behaviors, constitutes the solution to the game called open-loop Nash equilibrium~\cite{FD-TJ:91}.
+Common approaches to obtaining a Nash equilibrium include: designing an algorithm whose dynamics asymptotically converge to the desired Nash equilibrium~\cite{tatarenko2020geometric,BA-SW:04}.
+To satisfy dynamics constraints,~\cite{SF-PL:16} introduced a projection operator that restricts the gradient flow to a feasible set, ensuring compliance with an agent's local constraints.
+An alternative approach is to compute Nash equilibrium directly from its holding conditions~\cite{BA:10}, which can be done by generalizing the Pontryagin's Maximum Principle/KKT condition~\cite{LSM:06} to a game theoretical setup.